ImageMagick/MagickCache/README.md

 Note, the image identifier is an IRI composed of `project/type/resource-path`.
 In this example, the project is `movies`, type is `image`, and the resource path is `mission-impossible/cast/rebecca-ferguson`.
 The path uniquely identifies a resource.
 Two different images cannot be stored with the same resource path.
 Instead use something like `mission-impossible/cast/200508-rebecca-ferguson` and `mission-impossible/cast/200513-rebecca-ferguson`.

-Now, set a cache key and the time to live to 2 days.
+Now, set a resource key and the time to live to 2 days.
 Anytime after 1 day, the image will automatically expire with the `expire` function.
 To get, expire, or delete the image, you will need to use the same cache key.

 ```
-$ magick-cache -cache-key passkey.txt -ttl "2 days" put /opt/magick-cache movies/image/mission-impossible/cast/rebecca-ferguson 0200508-rebecca-ferguson.jpg
+$ magick-cache -passkey passkey.txt -ttl "2 days" put /opt/magick-cache movies/image/mission-impossible/cast/rebecca-ferguson 0200508-rebecca-ferguson.jpg
 ```

-Where `passkey.txt` contains your passkey.
-Don't forget your cache key.
+Where `passkey.txt` contains your resource key.
+Don't forget your resource key.
 Without it, you will not be able to get, list, delete or expire your content.

-The cache key ensures only you and the cache owner can access your image.
+The resource key ensures only you and the cache owner can access your image.
 To prevent the cache owner from viewing its content, scramble it with:

 ```
-$ magick-cache -cache-key passkey.txt -cipher-key passphrase.txt -ttl "2 days" put /opt/magick-cache movies/image/mission-impossible/cast/rebecca-ferguson 0200508-rebecca-ferguson.jpg
+$ magick-cache -passkey passkey.txt -cipher-key passphrase.txt -ttl "2 days" put /opt/magick-cache movies/image/mission-impossible/cast/rebecca-ferguson 0200508-rebecca-ferguson.jpg
 ```

 Note, blobs and metadata are stored in the cache in plaintext.